danielbodnar/awesome-stars/README.md

 ## hacktoberfest-accepted

+- [Olanetsoft/article-idea-generator](https://github.com/Olanetsoft/article-idea-generator) - Generate your next article idea with ease.
+Powered by OpenAI.
 - [pawelborkar/awesome-repos](https://github.com/pawelborkar/awesome-repos) - A curated list of GitHub Repositories full of FREE Resources.
 - [ferdium/ferdium-app](https://github.com/ferdium/ferdium-app) - All your services in one place, built by the community
-- [embedchain/embedchain](https://github.com/embedchain/embedchain) - The Open Source RAG framework
 - [upgundecha/howtheyaws](https://github.com/upgundecha/howtheyaws) - A curated collection of publicly available resources on how technology and tech-savvy organizations around the world use Amazon Web Services (AWS)
 - [novuhq/novu](https://github.com/novuhq/novu) - 🔥 The open-source notification infrastructure with fully functional embedded notification center 🚀🚀🚀
-- [renovatebot/renovate](https://github.com/renovatebot/renovate) - Universal dependency update tool that fits into your workflows.
 - [upgundecha/howtheysre](https://github.com/upgundecha/howtheysre) - A curated collection of publicly available resources on how technology and tech-savvy organizations around the world practice Site Reliability Engineering (SRE)

 ## hacktoberfest2021